notwindstone/anisun/README_english.md

 10. Paste your **Connection string** to `NEON_DATABASE_URL` in the `.env.local` file

-11. (Optional) If you want to watch anime in Kodik Player too, then obtain a token from http://kodik.cc/ Otherwise, only players based on the Anilibria API will work
+11. (Optional) If you want to watch anime in Kodik Player too, then obtain a token from http://kodik.cc/ (you need to contact them via email) Otherwise, only players based on the Anilibria API will work

-12. `npm install` to install the required dependencies
+12. Run `npm install` to install the required dependencies

 13. Done!
 Your web app is ready to start